entradas-analogicas-adc-micropython

 • ADC.ATTN_11DB: 0 to 3.3V.

-MicroPython allows you to set the ADC resolution using the width() method.
+MicroPython allows setting the ADC resolution via the width() method.
 On the ESP32, the available options are:

-Not all functions and values will be available on all board models.
-Check the information related to your specific board.
+All functions and values may not be available on all board models.
+Check the information specific to your particular board.

 Practical Example

 Let’s see it in a simple example.
-The following code shows how we could read an analog voltage value we have on a GPIO36 pin (corresponds to an ADC1 on the ESP32).
+The following code shows how we could read an analog voltage value from a GPIO36 pin (corresponds to an ADC1 on the ESP32).

 from machine import ADC, Pin